 Republicans violate constitutional protection against abuse of power with coercive tactics that shutdown the government.

 America's founders wrote a Constitution the set out the power and authority of representative government for the Republic.
 Currently rogue members of Congress violate those principles with a coup or pursuit for power that shut down the federal government.
-From ignorance and media framing, the people fail to recognize this loss of liberty and attempt to control government by coercion.
+From ignorance and media framing, the people fail to recognize this loss of liberty and try to control government by coercion.
 Thomas Jefferson wrote in 1816, "If a nation expects to be ignorant and free, in a state of civilization, it expects what never was and never will be."

 Article I, Section 1 of the Constitution says, "All legislative powers granted shall be vested in a Congress of the United States, which shall consist of a Senate and a House of Representatives."